The Great Chalk Way

 As each component trail already had its own distinctive waymarker, there was no need to create one for the route as a whole.
 However, to promote the GCW and advertise its existence to the walking public, it was agreed that information boards should be placed at the start and finish of each component trail, showing the route of the GCW and giving pictorial and factual information about it.

 Looking at the very high-level map of the trail you’ll see that the Wessex Ridgeway (in light blue) meets The Ridgeway (in dark blue) near the World Heritage Site of Avebury in Wiltshire.
 However, there is an alternative route that peels off to the right at Win Green, continues to Salisbury on the Cranborne Droves Way (in yellow) and then continues towards Avebury on the Sarsen Way (in orange).
 It’s clear just by looking at the map that this alternative route is shorter than just continuing on the Wessex Ridgeway; it also looks more interesting to me as it takes in the city of Salisbury as well as passing close to Stonehenge.
-For these reasons I have decided to walk the alternative route via Salisbury.
-However, for the sake of completeness I expect at some point in the future I'll walk the Wessex Ridgeway from Win Green to Overton Hill; in fact I've already pencilled it in for 2026!

 The Trails